monmima/actiona-or-actionaz-aide-memoire/README.md

 ## What You Should Know

-This script copies and pastes the content of a LibreOffice Calc spreadsheet named into fields of a WooCommerce product form.
 To work properly, this script needs:

 - an open **Firefox tab**, with the Add new product form in it
 - a **LibreOffice Calc** spreadsheet **produits.ods**, where: